KokoMind/Recurrent-Environment-Simulators/README.md

 # Data Collection using A2C RL agent
 We trained a synchronous Advantage Actor Critic (A2C) agent and used it to explore the desired enviroment and collect data, using openAi Atari enviroments.

+We'll provide some collected data from different Atari enviroments.

 # Usage
   ### Dependencies